jasondemps1/FPGA-CPU/README.md

 * Instruction Memory (ROM) reads PC value and outputs new opcode.

 ### Decode ###
-* Decoder interprets ROM Opcode.
+* Interprets ROM Opcode.
-* Decoder .
+* Determines which registers must be read from.
 * Stalls pipeline if necessary.

 ### Execute ###